 Changes To The Privacy Notice And Your Duty To Inform Us Of Changes

 We use different methods to collect data from and about you including through:

 Direct interactions.
 You may give us your Identity, Contact, and Financial Data by filling in forms or by corresponding with us by post, phone, email, or otherwise.
 This includes the personal data you provide when you:

-(b) advertising networks such as Verizon based inside the EU; and other networks outside the EU
+(b) advertising networks such as Verizon based outside the EU; and other networks outside the UK

-(c) search information providers such as Google based outside the EU.
+(c) search information providers such as Google based outside the UK.

 (d) location (country, longitude, and latitude), user ID and device ID where this is sent to us by our partners in connection with services we are providing them;

-- Contact, Financial and Transaction Data from providers of technical, payment, and delivery services such as Tipalti based outside the EU.
+Contact, Financial and Transaction Data from providers of technical, payment, and delivery services such as Tipalti based outside the UK.

-- Identity and Contact Data from data brokers or aggregators such as Integral Ad Science-based outside the EU.
+Identity and Contact Data from data brokers or aggregators such as Integral Ad Science-based outside the UK.